 4. Anti-fatigue mats that are too soft can reduce balance

 Have you noticed when standing how our bodies naturally sway?
-This is our center of mass (COM) moving back and forth.
+According to Dr. Andrew, this is our center of mass (COM) moving back and forth.
 The center of pressure (COP), under our feet, are the forces that come from the ground into our body.
 We use the COP to try and control COM, which keep us upright and balanced.

 Stacking your anti-fatigue mats can increase "postural instability similar to standing in high heels for hours" and increase the risk of rolled ankles, says Ergonomist Mary Plehal.